 So what is pride? the definition of pride is feeling a sense of satisfaction from one’s own accomplishments, qualities or possessions.
-Pride can be a good emotion and a positive personality trait, however it can also be negative, motivating a person to pursue selfish needs to satisfy their pride.
+Pride can be a good emotion and a positive personality trait, however, it can also be bad, motivating a person to pursue selfish needs to satisfy their pride.

 Pride can be useful when trying to maintain high standards.
 For example, say if someone is proud of an accomplishment, they will work hard to maintain that accomplishment and that pride.
 Pride can be personal pride, individual to a particular person.
 Pride can also apply to groups, small and large, it also applies to feeling pride for your country or nationality.

 Pride can also be used as a manipulation tool.
 Sometimes governments use the idea of pride to motivate people and to get them to do what they want.
-For example recruiting for the army and motivating soldiers to go into battle, to have pride for their country and fight for it.
+For example, recruiting for the army and motivating soldiers to go into battle, to have pride for their country and fight for it.

 Pride is often the result of achieving something good after hard work and persistence.
-Someone who achieves wealth through hard work will feel a greater sense of pride for that achievement than say somebody who won or inherited their wealth.
+Someone who achieves wealth through hard work will feel a greater sense of pride for that achievement, than say somebody who won or inherited their wealth.
 Pride can be a great motivator and reward for achieving goals and accomplishments.

-Pride can also lead to feeling superior to others, looking down upon them, this is sometimes referred to as being prideful, similar to having a big ego or high self image.
+Pride can also lead to feeling superior to others, looking down upon them.
+This is sometimes referred to as being prideful, similar to having a big ego or high self-image.

 Often comparing ourselves to others is bad.
-This is why you will see so many comments and quotes in the self improvement and fitness world about only being competitive with yourself and not caring about what people think.
+This is why you will see so many comments and quotes in the self improvement and fitness world about only being competitive with yourself, and not caring about what people think.
 This is to avoid that counterproductive and even destructive shadow self, or dark psychology.